 The food at The Black Swan is very much of its location.
 Chef-patron Tommy Banks’ menu is inspired by the ingredients that are grown in its fields, in the two acres of growing beds in the adjoining garden, or foraged in and around Oldstead.
 The restaurant opts for a tasting menu-only approach, which it says allows it to bring together everything grown and developed into a purposefully designed experience.

 Dishes are seasonal and based on what has been grown as well as what’s available from the seas.
-But the menu is not completely dictated by the seasons, with the restaurant regularly using pickled and preserved ingredients in the more fallow months, particularly the first half of the year.
+But the menu is not completely dictated by the seasons, with the restaurant regularly using pickled and preserved ingredients in the more fallow months, particularly early on in the year.
 Banks’ menu of small plates changes regularly but expect premium ingredients such as scallops, aged beef and langoustine paired with stellar homegrown produce.

-Located in the tiny village of Oldstead about an hour’s drive from York city centre, The Black Swan is not a place you pass on the way to somewhere else, you need to want to get there.
+Located in the tiny village of Oldstead about an hour’s drive from York, The Black Swan is not a place you pass on the way to somewhere else, you need to want to get there.
 But it’s well worth the pilgrimage.